Kimberly Marten

-Kimberly Marten is an author and scholar specializing in international security, foreign policy, Russia, and environmental politics.
+Kimberly Marten is an American author and scholar specializing in international security, foreign policy, Russia, and environmental politics.
 She held the 5-year-term Ann Whitney Olin Professorship of Political Science at Barnard College from 2013 to 2018, and then returned to chair the Barnard Political Science Department for a second time from 2018-2021.
-She was the director of the Program on U.S.-Russia Relations at Columbia University’s Harriman Institute from 2015 to 2019, and the Harriman Institute published a profile of her career.
+She was the director of the Program on U.S.-Russia Relations at Columbia University's Harriman Institute from 2015 to 2019, and the Harriman Institute published a profile of her career.
 She is a member of the Council on Foreign Relations and the International Institute for Strategic Studies, and a frequent media commentator.

 Early life and education

 Marten was born and raised in Minnesota.
 She was on her high school debate and speech team, and competed in the nationals tournament.
 She earned her A.B. in Government at Harvard University (she graduated magna cum laude and was a member of the Phi Beta Kappa honor society) in 1985 and her Ph.D. in political science at Stanford University in 1991.
 She held a post-doctoral position at Stanford's Center for International Security and Arms Control (since renamed the Center for International Security and Cooperation).